standard-for-public-code/standard-for-public-code/introduction.md

 ### Designing truly public software

-Public code is at the core of modern public institutions, the work of civil servants and residents.
+Public code is at the core of modern public institutions, shapes the work of civil servants and affects the lives of almost all residents.

-Public software must be:
+Public software must therefore be:

 * transparent
 * accountable